prathap937/jsplumb/etc/api/core.api.md

 export function createBaseRepresentation(type: string, endpoint: Endpoint, params?: EndpointRepresentationParams): EndpointRepresentation<any>;

 // Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "ComponentOptions" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "Component" which is marked as @internal
 //
 // @public (undocumented)
 export function createComponentBase(instance: JsPlumbInstance, idPrefix: string, typeDescriptor: string, defaultOverlayKey: string, defaultType: Record<string, any>, defaultLabelLocation: number | [number, number], params?: ComponentOptions): Component;